Below Her Mouth

 Below Her Mouth is a 2016 Canadian erotic romantic drama film directed by April Mullen and written by Stephanie Fabrizi.
-The film stars Natalie Krill as Jasmine and Erika Linder as Dallas, two women in Toronto who meet and begin a passionate love affair.
+The film stars Natalie Krill as Jasmine and Erika Linder as Dallas, two women in Toronto who meet and begin an intense and passionate love affair.
 The cast also includes Tommie-Amber Pirie, Mayko Nguyen, Elise Bauman, Melanie Leishman, and Sebastian Pigott.

 Plot

 While having sex with her girlfriend Joslyn, a roofer named Dallas finds herself sexually frustrated by not being able to fully have an orgasm while Joslyn has a massive one.
 Despite Joslyn's pleas, Dallas breaks up with her.
-Meanwhile, Jasmine, a successful fashion designer, is happily engaged to a man named Rile.
-He leaves her behind while going on a business trip.
-Later that night Jasmine, despite claiming to be straight, goes to a lesbian bar with her friend Claire, to be her wing woman.
+Meanwhile, Jasmine, a successful fashion designer, engaged to a man named Rile, spots Dallas working on a neighbourhood roof and immediately gets a bit intrigued with her presence.
+Rile leaves Jasmine behind while going on a business trip.
+Later that night Jasmine goes to a lesbian bar with her friend Claire, to be her wing woman.
 While in the bar's bathroom, Jasmine meets Dallas who finds herself to be immediately attracted to Jasmine.

 Dallas soon hits on Jasmine, despite the latter telling her that she's engaged and tries to excuse herself to find Claire, only to find that her friend is already dancing and making out with another woman.
 Jasmine leaves, only to have Dallas follow her and make out with her.
 While Jasmine initially resists, it soon becomes consensual, and she kisses Dallas back before finally stopping and making Claire leave with her.
 Claire tells Jasmine not to worry about the kiss.
 The next morning after Dallas leaves for work, it is shown that she is currently working on roofing the house next to Jasmine's.
-Jasmine soon starts to find herself attracted to Dallas as well; she starts to masturbate to Dallas in her bathtub after seeing her from her window.
+Jasmine soon starts to find herself attracted to Dallas as well; failing to resist, she starts to masturbate in the bathtub through the water while thinking about Dallas, and climaxes.